alemart/surgescript/docs/tutorials/variables.md

 #### Dictionaries

 Dictionaries are collections of key-value pairs.
-In some programming languages, these are known as associative arrays or simply hash tables.
+In some programming languages, these are known as associative arrays or hash tables.
 Here's the syntax:

 ```
 object "Surge"